yduanmu/mesh-ray/README.txt

 stl your_ascii_stl_file.stl new_binary_stl_file.stl

+Initially, I tried to construct a k-d tree in order to conduct a nearest neighbour search.
+This took quite a while.
+Halfway through the process, it occurred to me that this method was actually less efficient, since for this particular problem, I would only be querying for NNS *once*.
+This is why my algorithm uses linear search to find the nearest neighbour.

 Algorithm:
 1. Set up half-edge data structure (start, end, next, twin).
 Assumes manifold.

-2. Check for the nearest vertex (point) to the origin of the ray.
-I used the k-d tree search.
+2. Check for the nearest vertex (point) to the origin of the ray using linear search.
+Use squared distances to avoid calculating square roots.
     a.
 If the origin is equidistant between 2 and only 2 points, then it's at an edge.
 Only ray DIRECTION matters.
 Use the ray direction rather than the origin when doing half-edge traversing and guessing.